Helping vaginal birth | Glengarry Private, Perth

 It has been traditional for women to go to birth classes and learn breathing exercises and other techniques to prepare for natural birth.
 We run these classes at Glengarry Private Hospital.
 These techniques provide some preparation for coping with contractions in normal labour, but they don’t help with the actual pushing.

-The second stage of labour (the pushing stage) often needs (if it’s your first baby):
+The second stage of labour (the pushing stage) often needs:

 1) A lot of physical exertion for 30-60 minutes.